 Nick specializes in two fields: of structural vibration and sound from wind power generation.
 While Nick’s expertise over the last twenty years includes measuring noise and vibration of all sorts – even developing custom signal processing applications when the occasion demands – he has recently focused on protecting existing buildings from ground-borne construction vibration.
 In that respect, Nick is a specialist in sophisticated dynamic finite element analysis and operating deflection shape analysis.
 He has conducted vibration assessments for hundreds of construction sites and, through the years, has collected a large library of measured vibration levels from a wide range of construction techniques and equipment.
 Recent projects of note include the Couture Condominium and MacDonald Island Park.
 His expertise in measuring, analyzing and controlling vibration also involves rotating and reciprocating machinery, transportation sources, and human activities – and assessing their impacts on sensitive machinery, structures, and people.
 Nick is also involved with environmental noise issues, and has considerable expertise pertaining to the noise associated with wind power installations.
 Nick has undertaken a number of research efforts examining various aspects of wind turbine noise, and has given presentations in the field at international conferences on the subject.
-Nick was also instrumental in the development of a quality control process which ultimately led to HGC Engineering achieving ISO 17025 accreditation for wind turbine noise emission testing

 - Areas of Acoustical Expertise

 - Select Publications & Presentations

 Professional Engineers Ontario (PEO)

 Society for Experimental Mechanics (SEM)